jrbynum/AtlasUpdater/README.md

 - RCONPort

 	The port for RCON.
-RCON must be enabled for ARKUpdater to work, but you can block/not allow this port through your firewall if you do not want RCON, as it is used over localhost by ARKUpdater.
+RCON must be enabled for AtlasUpdater to work, but you can block/not allow this port through your firewall if you do not want RCON, as it is used over localhost by AtlasUpdater.

 - Port

 	The gameserver port.
-Usually 7777.
+There will be one for each Grid Server

 - ServerPassword